-- The potential breeding sites are declared SPA. - In some of these (SPA Rhin-Havelluch) there are agri-environmental schemes for meadow birds running. - A feasibility study for active re-colonisation of a forth area (SPA "Zerbster Land") was started. - Inside the Great Bustard SPAs there are areas not used due to windbreaks.
-Several of these in the SPA "Belziger Landschaftswiesen" and "Fiener Bruch" were removed with remarkable success areas were re-used, an old display site was reactivated, leading to several breeding attempts there, attacks of white-tailed eagle were reduced.
+- Most potential breeding sites are declared SPA. - In some of these (SPA Rhin-Havelluch) there are agri-environmental schemes for meadow birds running. - Re-colonisation of a fourth area (SPA "Zerbster Land") started in 2022 after eight years of preparation (feasibility study, awareness campaign, habitat improvement, installation of a fence (13,5 ha). - Inside the Great Bustard SPAs there are areas not used due to windbreaks.
+Several of these in the SPA "Belziger Landschaftswiesen" and "Fiener Bruch" were removed with remarkable success areas were re-used, an old display site was reactivated, leading to several breeding attempts there, attacks of White-tailed Eagle were reduced.
+Unfortunately, eagle activity was again increasing later and is today even without windbreaks higher than ever.